TzviGreenfeld/BGU-CS/assignment1_answers.md

   freep = p;
 }
 ```
+---
 ## Task 3
-### What happened as soon as we changed the signatures for exit() and wait()?
+> What happened as soon as we changed the signatures for exit() and wait()?
 Why?

 TODO: make sure this is what they meant
-we got a lot of errors, because every usage of wait and exit only send 1 argument. (exitcode for ```exit()``` and the child state for ```wait()```)
+we got a lot of errors, because every usage of wait and exit only send 1 argument. (exitcode for `exit()` and the child state for `wait()`)

-### What happens if the exit message is longer than 32 characters?
+> What happens if the exit message is longer than 32 characters?
 How do we make sure nothing bad happens?

 our msg is chopped to the first 32 chars. when running this code:
 ``` c
 exit(0, "123456789111315171921232527293133");
 ```
 the output is "1234567891113151719212325272931".
 I don't understand why its bad TODO:finish this question
-### What happens if the exit message is shorter than 32 characters?
+> What happens if the exit message is shorter than 32 characters?
 How do we make sure nothing bad happens?
 nothing bad happens, it null terminated so the output is what we printed
 // maybe they expected us to use write instead of pritnf?
 TODO
-### How many times is our exit message copied?
+> How many times is our exit message copied?

-### Where in sh.c does the shell receive the exit message?
+> Where in sh.c does the shell receive the exit message?
 Explain briefly how this code works.
-### What happens if the shell modifies the exit message after it is received?
+> What happens if the shell modifies the exit message after it is received?
+---
 ## Task 4
-### Find the scheduling policy in the xv6 code.
+> Find the scheduling policy in the xv6 code.
 Where is it implemented?

 in kernel/proc.c we have:
 ``` c
 void